aang81a/my-it-support-portfolio/PROJECTS/07-ticketing-practice/01-spiceworks/tickets/02-network-internet-access.md

 ## Resolution

-The issue was resolved after restarting the network connection and confirming that DNS resolution and website access worked again.
+The issue was resolved after reconnecting to Wi-Fi and confirming that DNS resolution and website access worked again.

 ---